ub-os/puck/puck/Resources/Private/JavaScript/_nexus/README.md

 An object that defines the aspect's attributes and their default values.
 The HTML attributes are synced with aspect instance properties, i.e. `data-[aspect-name].[attribute-name]` is mapped to `aspectInstance.[attributeName]`.
 The aspect will automatically update the property when the attribute changes and vice versa.

-#### `static connectedElements`
+#### `static elements`

 An array of strings that defines different types of elements that can be connected to this aspect.
 The connected elements are attached to the aspect in HTML via `data-connect="[aspect-name].[connected-element-type]"`.
 The aspect can access the connected elements via `this.[connectedElementType]Elements` and `this.[connectedElementType]Element`, and callback methods are called when a connected element is added or removed.

-#### `static injectedAspects`
+#### `static aspects`

 An array of strings or object that defines the aspects that this aspect depends on.
 The aspects will be instantiated on the host element and can be accessed via `this.[aspectName]Aspect`.
 If defined as an object, the key is the name of the injected aspect and the value overrides its default attribute values.

 <br>